MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

 not guaranteed.

-All `CoreWebView2Environment` objects across different app processes that use the same browser process receive this event when the browser process exits.
+All `CoreWebView2Environment` objects across different app processes that use the same browser process receive this event when the browser process (and associated processes) exits.
 If the browser process (and therefore the user data folder) in use by the app process (through the `CoreWebView2Environment` options used) is shared with other processes, these processes need to coordinate to handle the potential race condition on the use of the resources.
 E.g., if one app process tries to clear the user data folder, while other tries to recreate its WebViews on crash.

 # Examples